Toughness and spanning trees in $K_4$-minor-free graphs: Introduction

+It is unknown whether Theorem \ref{ENV-ftree} can be improved for graphs in general by weakening condition (\ref{suf-ftree}).
+It is therefore of interest to see whether this can be done for special classes of graphs.
+In this paper we focus on $K_4$-minor-free graphs.

 A graph $H$ is a {\it minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained from $G$ by edge contractions, edge deletions and vertex deletions; if not, $G$ is \emph{$H$-minor-free}.
 Since both $K_{3,3}$ and $K_5$ contain a $K_4$ minor, $K_4$-minor-free graphs are $K_{3,3}$-minor-free and $K_5$-minor-free, i.e., planar.
 The class of $K_4$-minor-free graphs includes all \emph{series-parallel graphs}, constructed by series and parallel compositions starting from copies of $K_2$.
 Duffin \cite{MR0175809} gave three characterizations for series-parallel graphs; in particular, he showed that a graph with no cutvertex is $K_4$-minor-free if and only if it is series-parallel.
+Wald and Colbourn \cite{WC-part2tree} showed that $K_4$-minor-free graphs are also identical to graphs of treewidth at most $2$.

 Let $G$ be a $K_4$-minor-free graph with toughness greater than $\frac{2}{3}$.
-The toughness implies that $G$ has no cutvertex, and in conjunction with $K_4$-minor-freeness, also implies that $G$ is $K_{2,3}$-minor-free.
+The toughness implies that $G$ has no cutvertex, and in conjunction with $K_4$-minor-freeness, also implies that $G$ is $K_{2,3}$-minor-free (see Lemma \ref{k4-minor-free-no-N2C}).
 Thus, $G$ is either $K_2$ or a $2$-connected outerplanar graph.
 Thus, a $K_4$-minor-free graph with at least three vertices and toughness greater than $\frac{2}{3}$ is hamiltonian.
 Dvo{\v{r}}{\'a}k, Kr\'{a}l' and Teska \cite{K4MF-no-2-walk} showed that every $K_4$-minor-free graph with toughness greater than $\frac{4}{7}$ has a spanning $2$-walk, and they constructed a $\frac{4}{7}$-tough $K_4$-minor-free graph with no spanning 2-walk.

-In this paper, we obtain the following quite general theorem for $K_4$-minor-free graphs, which follows from a more technical result, Theorem \ref{maintree}.
-Below we use this to deduce a result on spanning $k$-trees and $k$-walks.
+Our main result is a sufficient condition for a connected $K_4$-minor-free graph to have an $f$-tree.
+We show that in fact a very slight strengthening of the necessary condition (\ref{nec-ftree}) suffices, subtracting $1$ from the right-hand side.
+For vertices $x, v$ in a graph, define $\de_x(v)$ to be $1$ if $x=v$, and $0$ otherwise.